SummaryRead the full fact sheet

 - The normal ageing process will still continue after surgery.

 - Think about the financial cost.
-Cosmetic surgery rarely qualifies for rebates from Medicare or private health insurance companies.
+Cosmetic surgery rarely qualifies for rebates from or private health insurance companies.
 For more information:

 - Ask your medical practitioner about any out-of-pocket costs you can expect, and if you will be eligible for a rebate.

-- Smokers are at increased risk of complications.
+- are at increased risk of complications.
 To decrease the risk of these complications, and for your general health and wellbeing, try to quit smoking before having surgery.

 Finding a qualified medical practitioner